Multi-mesh multi-objective optimization with application to a model problem in urban design: Methods

-The stability term $\gamma ([p_h], [q])_{\Omega_{h,0} \cap \Omega_1}$ has been added to the original formulation of the method presented in~\cite{Johansson:2015aa}, and is the slight modification mentioned earlier.
-Numerical tests have indicated that the presence of this stability term increases the robustness of the method, in particular for the pressure.
-This indicates that further analysis of the original formulation may be of interest.

-For the application studied in this work, the background mesh is also referred to as the air mesh, since it discretizes the air above the island.
+For the application studied in this work, the background mesh is also referred to as the air mesh, since it is a discretization of a region containing air.
 The overlapping meshes are also referred to as house meshes, since they contain the houses.
-We are now ready to formulate the algorithm for obtaining the flow over the island and houses by solving (\ref{femstokes}).
+The multi-mesh finite element model is implemented in Python using the open-source finite element library FEniCS, see \cite{Logg:2010aa}, whose multi-mesh-functionality provides easy-to-use tools for implementing cut finite element methods on overlapping meshes.
+Since multi-mesh formulations are only partly supported in 3D in FEniCS, the current study is limited to the 2D formulation.
+We are now ready to formulate the algorithm for obtaining the wind over the island and houses by solving (\ref{femstokes}).